- Oops!Something went wrong.Please try again later.

 Does Eversource Energy Have A Good ROE?

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
 However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
-If you look at the image below, you can see Eversource Energy has a similar ROE to the average in the Electric Utilities industry classification (10%).
+The image below shows that Eversource Energy has an ROE that is roughly in line with the Electric Utilities industry average (9.4%).